Bogzx/CS-Weekly-Item-Journal/README.md

 * Ultralytics for the YOLO implementation
 * EasyOCR and Tesseract projects for OCR capabilities
 * Steam for market data
-* The CS2 community for testing and feedback
+* The CS2 community for testing and feedback---

-## 📞 Contact

-If you have any questions or suggestions, please open an issue or contact the repository maintainer.

----

 *Note: This project is not affiliated with Valve Corporation or the Counter-Strike franchise.
 All CS2/CS:GO item names and related data are property of their respective owners.*